 "YOGA AIN’T ALL ABOUT GREEN JUICE, VEGAN GRUB, FANCY CLOTHES OR TOUCHING TOES.
-YOGA IS ABOUT THE SIMPLICITY OF FEELING GOOD"
+YOGA IS THE SIMPLICITY OF FEELING GOOD."

 THE CAKE & YOGA CLUB STORY

 To me, cake is the purest representation of celebration, happiness, love and togetherness.
-Baking (and eating) cake has been a huge part of my life since the days of whippin’ up cakes for all my friends birthdays (often with help from my Dad at about 10PM the night before), carefully transported in a Quality Street tin to school the next day and devoured by all my chums.
+Baking (and eating) cake has been a passion since the days of whippin’ up cakes for all my friends birthdays (often with help from my Dad at about 10PM the night before), carefully transported in a Quality Street tin to school the next day and devoured by all my chums.
 Cake brings people together.
 It nourishes the soul.
 It is the ultimate TLC.

 Yoga came into my life initially to aid my pesky scoliosis (a twist in my spine).
 However, it wasn’t until my early 20’s that I discovered the link to mindfulness and the way yoga filters into every aspect of life.
 Regular run ins with anxiety totally altered my perspective on the practice of yoga.
 Rather than just a physical sequence of poses to strengthen, it became an opportunity to connect with myself, relish in the simplicity of breath, movement and choosing to dedicate time to nourish and look out for myself.